ansible-community/collection_bot/CONTRIBUTING.md

     * `/etc/ansibullbot/ansibullbot.cfg`
     * define `ANSIBULLBOT_CONFIG` environment variable where the configuration file is located.
 7. Fill in the credentials.
 8. Optionally: create a cache directory, for example, with `mkdir /tmp/cache`.
-Adjust permissions, if needed.
+Adjust permissions if needed.

 ## Testing your changes